JuliaSymbolics/SymbolicUtils.jl/index.md

 ## Rule-based rewriting

-So the simplification in SymbolicUtils is done by a set of rules.
-We will get into more details about the `simplify` function in the next section, but first, let us look at how you can write a rewrite rule to match and transform an expression.
+Rewrite rules match and transform an expression.
 A rule is written using either the `@rule` macro or the `@acrule` macro.

 Here is a simple rewrite rule: